chaptergy/certbot-dns-njalla/README.md

 4. Run `certbot` and direct it to use the plugin for authentication and to use the config file previously created:

    ```sh
    certbot -a dns-njalla --dns-njalla-credentials njalla.ini -d domain.com
    ```

    Use `*.domain.com` if you want to generate it as a wildcard certificate.
    Add additional options as required to specify an installation plugin etc.

+   Remember to use the `-i` flag if you want to use an additional installer plugin, like `-i apache` or `-i nginx`.

 ## Development